SoprachevAK/AppleColorPalette/README.md

   ```csharp
   Color color = AppleColorPalette.AColor.<<color>>;
   ```
-* From material: Contains Opaque and Transparent material with Standard shader and enabled GPU Instancing
 * From preset: Choose Apple Color Pallet in any unity's color picker

 <!-- DOC-END -->